Investing in Tulsa's future.

 This history + this promise:

-The Tulsa Housing Investment Fund was created in response to both this history and this promise: to help seed a new era of investment in communities long excluded from opportunity, and to support the development of housing that reflects equity, repair, and renewal.
+The Tulsa Housing Impact Fund was created in response to both this history and this promise: to help seed a new era of investment in communities long excluded from opportunity, and to support the development of housing that reflects equity, repair, and renewal.

 To help seed a new era of investment in communities long excluded from opportunity, and to support the development of housing that reflects equity, repair, and renewal.